Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Experiments

-be the adjacency matrix between $Z^t$ and $Z^{t-1}$.
-The $i$th row of $M^z$, denoted by $M^z_i$, corresponds to the parents of $Z_i^t$.
-Notice that this connectivity matrix corresponds to the right graph of Figure~\ref{fig:sparsity}, which we showed satisfies the graphical criterion.
-The mean function in this case is given by
+be the adjacency matrix between $A^{t\shortminus 1}$ and $Z^t$.
+The $i$th row, denoted by $G^a_i$, corresponds to parents of $Z_i^t$ in $A^{t\shortminus 1}$.
+Note that it is analogous to graph depicted in Fig.~\ref{fig:sparsity}, which satisfies the graphical criterion.
+The mean function is given by

-where, the $\sin$ function is applied element-wise and $\cdot$ is the dot product between two vectors.
-Once again, the various frequencies in the $\sin$ functions ensures the sufficient variability assumption of Theorem~\ref{thm:sparse_temporal} is satisfied.